-- The FireWall defines five modes to execute embedded software: - Supervisor - Non-supervisor - The different modes provide restricted access priveleges to the meories, and to the MCU perhiperal registers. - If a protected address is accessed by the non-supervisor software, a security interrupt is invoked.
+- 163 The FireWall defines modes to execute embedded software: - Supervisor - non-supervisor - 164 The different modes provide restricted access priveleges to the memories, and to the MCU perhiperal registers. - In case of illegal access performed by the embedded software, a security interrupt is invoked.